 If you’ve already read a message within the default time frame on your desktop, it won’t get pushed to your phone as an alert.
-If you would like to know any time that you’re mentioned as soon as possible on mobile, you can adjust this delay to zero, and you can choose whether or not to get email notifications of mentions and DMs as well.
+If you would like to know any time you’re mentioned as soon as possible on mobile, you can adjust this delay to zero, and you can choose whether or not to get email notifications of mentions and DMs as well.

 Slack notifications are a reliable way to stay up to date on the conversations that need your attention most.
 Customize them to the way you work best, and they’ll help bring you peace of mind (and peace and quiet) when and where you see fit.